google/oss-fuzz/infra/experimental/sanitizers/ExecSan/README.md

 ## TODOs
-1. Trace the `execve` syscalls of child processes of the target, not the `clone` and `wait4` of the target
+1. Trace the `execve` syscalls in child processes of the target, not the `clone` and `wait4` in the target;
-2. Flag syntax errors of shell commands, as they are suspicious even without seeing the proof of error
+2. Flag syntax errors of shell commands, as they are suspicious enough even without seeing the proof of error (i.e. `/tmp/injected`);
+3. Suffix the injected file with the corresponding PID (e.g. `/tmp/injected_{PID}`).